Belgium Travel Info

-Bouillon, a charming and historical town located in the Ardennes region of Belgium, is a must-visit destination for anyone looking to explore the natural beauty and rich culture of the region.
+Welcome to our Bouillon travel guide, your ultimate source of information on the charming and historical town located in the Ardennes region of Belgium.
+Bouillon is a must-visit destination for anyone looking to explore the natural beauty and rich culture of the region.
 Known for its stunning medieval castle and picturesque setting on the Semois River, Bouillon offers a wide range of activities and attractions for visitors to enjoy.
-One of the most famous historical figures from Bouillon is Godfrey of Bouillon who was a medieval knight and one of the leaders of the First Crusade.

 Travel to Bouillon